vidigaljoao/Data-Mining/Pattern_Mining/README.md

 # Pattern Mining

-Frequent itemset mining leads to the discovery of associations and correlations among items in large transactional or relational data sets.
+**Objective:** Frequent itemset mining and discovery of associations and correlations among items in large transactional data sets from different supermarkets.
-If we think of the universe as the set of items available at the store, then each item has a Boolean variable representing the presence or absence of that item.
-Each basket can then be represented by a Boolean vector of values assigned to these variables.
-The Boolean vectors can be analyzed for buying patterns that reflect items that are frequently associated or purchased together.
-These patterns can be represented in the form of association rules.
-Rule support and confidence are two measures of rule interestingness.
-They respectively reflect the usefulness and certainty of discovered rules.
-Typically, association rules are considered interesting if they satisfy both a minimum support threshold and a minimum confidence threshold.
-These thresholds can be a set by users or domain experts.
-Additional analysis can be performed to discover interesting statistical correlations between associated items.

-This project uses MLxtend and frequent patterns are discovered using Apriori.
+This project uses Jupyter and MLxtend.
+The frequent patterns are discovered using Apriori.
+In the *needed_fun.py* file are a few fuctions used along the project.

 The dataset used is **`Foodmart_2000_PD.csv`**.
 This is a modified version of the [Foodmart 2000(2005) dataset](https://github.com/neo4j-examples/neo4j-foodmart-dataset/tree/master/data).